bubahaze/profile-card-component-main/README.md

 ### What I learned

 Obviously a lot, as it is my first completed project in HTML/CSS 😆.
-Among these things is Flexbox, overlow property, basic Sass...
+Among these things is Flexbox, overflow property, basic Sass...

 ### Continued development